Visual Art launches customer queuing system

-Visual Art have, through their in-house developed digital signage software Signage Player, quickly taken the step in a SaaS provider within Digital Signage.
-The next step in the software journey have now started by adding functionality to it.
+Visual Art has, through their in-house developed digital signage software Signage Player, quickly taken the step into a SaaS provider within Digital Signage.
+The next step in the software journey has now started by adding functionality to it.
 First out is the customer queuing system VAQ, where Husqvarna is the first customer to implement to solution.

 Customer queuing systems are a natural extension of the digital screens that more and more stores have today.
-It has long been a truth for Visual Art, which is used to implementing other companies’ solutions as part of its other offering.
-Now, however, they have taken the step all the way and offer their own solution – VAQ.
+It has long been a truth for Visual Art, which is used to implement other companies’ solutions as part of its other offering.
+Now, however, they have taken the step all the way and offered their solution – VAQ.

 The first among customers to integrate VAQ from Visual Art is Husqvarna.
 They already have solutions with digital communication channels with Visual Arts software Signage Player.
 The queuing system is initially implemented in a little over 10 stores just in time for the spring rush that their stores often experience.

-– There are a number of advantages to being able to fully integrate the system.
+– There are several advantages to being able to fully integrate the system.
 This applies to everything from a smart and stylish presentation to the customer, who wants a queue app, physically or digitally, but also the underlying information such as waiting times and similar.
 We can solve all these parts easily within the system, says Pontus Meijer further.

 At Husqvarna, a simple, digital solution is made where the customer receives a QR code on a screen which is then scanned with a digital queue app directly in the mobile phone.
-A solution that has been requested by a number of customers in the past.
+A solution that has been requested by several customers in the past.